Egor Lazarev: Life

-Lazarev was born on April 12, 1855 in the village of Grachevka, Buzuluksky district (Samara Governorate) into a free peasant family, whose father (Yegor's grandfather) was a serf.
+Lazarev was born on April 12, 1855, in the village of Grachevka, Buzuluksky Uyezd in the Samara Governorate into a free peasant family, whose father (Yegor's grandfather) was a serf.
 By the time of the general abolition of serfdom, Yegor was six years old.
 At the age of seven he left his village to study in the Samara Parish School, and then became a participant in meetings of the Samara intelligentsia, which took place in the evenings in the sewing workshop of his aunt, Anna.
 In 1874 he was arrested and excluded from the Samara Gymnasium, but was later acquitted of spreading propaganda.

 As part of the 159th Guriy Infantry Regiment, Lazarev participated in the Russo-Turkish War (1877–1878), participated in the Battle of Kars.
 In 1880 he became a non-commissioned officer and met with Leo Tolstoy.
 In 1884, Lazarev was arrested for participating in the Narodnaya Volya military organization, and was visited by Tolstoy in Butyrka prison.
 Lazarev was administratively exiled to the Trans-Baikal village of Tataurovskoe for three years.
 Lazarev was released on July 8, 1887, with the prohibition of residing in a number of cities of the Russian Empire.
 He returned to his native village, but a year later, on February 19, 1888, was again arrested in Buzuluk because of his links with Narodnaya Volya.